telliott99/CryptoQuickies/ee2.md

 The heart of it is to have two variables which hold the values of the coefficients of `a` and `b`:  `ca` and `cb`.
 The value of `cb` is used in updating `ca` and vice-versa, so we use `tmp` to cache the value of `ca` for one line.

+Comparing to the code we had in the [previous section](ee1.md) possible disadvantage is that we go all the way through the Euclidean algorithm and then backtrack, but there isn't that much data to remember and there aren't that many steps.
+There are only two variables really, `ca` and `cb`, and furthermore it is clear what they represent.

 Anyway, the script [eea.py](scripts/eea.py) takes two integers on the command line and generates

 ```